influxdata/docs-v2/content/influxdb/v2.7/organizations/buckets/create-bucket.md

 ---
 title: Create a bucket
 seotitle: Create a bucket in InfluxDB
+description: >
-description: Create buckets to store time series data in InfluxDB using the InfluxDB UI or the influx CLI.
+  Create buckets to store time series data in InfluxDB using the InfluxDB UI, `influx` CLI, or InfluxDB API.
 menu:
   influxdb_2_7:
     name: Create a bucket